DylanGriffith/dylans-blog/blog_posts/deploy-spring-boot-to-cloud-foundry-using-gitlab.md

 }
 ```

-First compile the Jar for your spring boot application like so:
+First compile the JAR for your spring boot application like so:

 ```bash
 ./gradlew assemble